WR3 | Syllabus

 4. Author Page

-Each of you will curate a webpage dedicated to your research project.
-We will call this site your Author Page.
+.
 You may create this page as a shared Google Doc or use the Dartmouth Journeys platform.
 After creating your page, link to it on the course research projects page so that we may locate it.
 We will use these Author Pages to view your project as it evolves over time.
 One of your most important responsibilities this term is to keep this page updated.
 Your author page should contain the following:

-• a short research proposal/statement of no more than 250 words.
+- a short research proposal/statement of no more than 250 words.

-• a current draft of your research essay.
+- a current draft of your research essay.

-5. End-of-Week Journal Reflection
+5. End-of-Week Reflection

 Help With Your Writing

 There are many sources of help for your writing assignments.
 I am happy to meet with you all term during my office hours or by appointment.
 Each of you will meet with our tutor for 45 minutes per week to go over your writing and plan revision.
-If you require further help, the RWIT program offers excellent peer tutoring on all phases of the writing process—from generating ideas to formal citation.
+If you require further help, the Writing Center offers excellent peer tutoring on all phases of the writing process—from generating ideas to formal citation.

 Students With Disabilities